Understanding Homeowners Insurance: What It Does and Doesn't Cover

 Guaranteed Replacement or Extended Cost Policies

 Usually the most expensive, but for good reason.
 They offer the best protection.
-The payout will cover the cost to rebuild your house in the condition it was before it was destroyed, regardless of the policy limit.
+The payout will cover the cost of rebuilding your house in the condition it was before it was destroyed, regardless of the policy limit.
 This helps to minimize the unknown fees associated with a large disaster that caused supply shortages or inflation in construction prices.

 You won’t be able to update the new house to code under normal guaranteed replacement type polices.
 An additional policy will need to be purchased to make these upgrades.
 For those who love charming, historic homes, it may age out of guaranteed replacement policy eligibility.